rda0/ansible-role-iptables/README.markdown

 - Error handling: if a service restart fails after a config change it falls back to the last working configuration
 - Integrates with other service units: fail2ban, libvirtd, lxd, docker
 - Port rate limiting: protects sensitive ports like ssh from bruteforce attacks
-- Per AS rate-limiting: protects all ports or selected ports from selected ASNs (https://en.wikipedia.org/wiki/Autonomous_system_(Internet)), requires additional web API: https://github.com/rda0/iptoasn-webservice
+- Per AS rate-limiting/blocking: protects all ports or selected ports from selected ASNs (https://en.wikipedia.org/wiki/Autonomous_system_(Internet)), requires additional web API: https://github.com/rda0/iptoasn-webservice
 - Extensive logging: all denied packets can be logged (depending on the configured loglevel)
 - Logging DOS protection: all types of denied packets are limited by a separately configurable rate limit
 - Port forwarding rules: applicable for IPv4 only (experimental)